jhu-arch/arch-tutorial/Virtual.rst

 Anaconda
 ********

-The Rockfish cluster also has versions of anaconda installed.
-After you load a version of anaconda, you can use conda command to create conda environments and install python packages.
+There are many ananconda installed on the Rockfish cluster.
+Once loaded a anaconda, you can use conda command to create conda environments.

 .. code-block:: console